hafizur-rahman/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because ...
+I have generated additional data based to provide more training samples and also combat data variance related to brightness, rotation etc.

+To generate additional data, I mainly used techniques suggested in project rubrics.
+* Flipping
+* Rotation
+* Scaling
+* Histogram Equalization
+* Intensity Rescaling
+* Gamma Adjustment

+This is an example of a traffic sign image before and after flipping method applied:
+![alt text][viz5]

-Here is an example of a traffic sign image before and after grayscaling.
+This is an example of a traffic sign image before and after augmentation method applied:
+![alt text][viz3]

+For traffic signs having less than 600 samples, new image per augmentation technique was added to the dataset.
+For other signs, new images were added randomly.

+The distribution between the original data set and the augmented data set is as follows:
+![alt text][viz4]

+The distribution is mostly same, however the number of samples increased.

+- Training samples before augmentation: 34799
+- Training samples before augmentation: 103079

+Before passing to training pipeline, the augmented dataset is converted to grayscale.

 ![alt text][image2]

-As a last step, I normalized the image data because ...

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...
+Batch normalization step was added to the original LeNet architecture to reduce influence due to random weight initialization and to facilitate faster convergence.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.